shioyama/invisible/README.md

 [gem]: https://rubygems.org/gems/invisible
 [travis]: https://travis-ci.com/shioyama/invisible

 Public?
 Private?
 Protected?
 Who cares!
-I just want to monkey patch that shit!
+I just wanna monkey patch that shit!

 No fear: Invisible has your back!
 This little ten-line gem does away with the problem of maintaining original method visibility, so you can get on with your monkey-patching mayhem.